CaliKane/ScriptObservatory/README.md

 With this extension installed, your browser will send the data described above to a remote server (https://www.scriptobservatory.org) at regular intervals.

-The following steps have been taken to attempt to make the ScriptObservatory extension as trustworthy as possible:
+The following steps have been taken to make the ScriptObservatory extension as trustworthy as possible:
  - The connection from the Chrome extension to the remote server will always be encrypted using SSL/TLS.
 (It will fail otherwise.)
- - No IP Addresses or any kind of "User ID" values will ever be recorded in the database or saved in association with the uploaded data.
+ - No IP addresses or any kind of "User ID" values will ever be recorded in the database or saved in association with the uploaded data.
 This makes viewing the data on a "per-user" basis impossible.
- - The source code for both the client and the server will always be available for you to review (see chrome-extension/ and backend/ directories to get started).
+ - The source code for both the client and the server will always be available for you to review (see the *chrome-extension/* and *backend/* directories to get started).

 If you still don't feel comfortable having the extension upload your data to the centralized server, you can set up your own, private version of the server and configure the extension to send data there instead.

-I haven't decided yet, but at some point I may restrict access to the analysis & data to people who have the extension installed in their browser.
-Without people contributing their observations to the project, interesting data and analysis will never be possible.
+At some point I may restrict access to the data & analysis from the centralized server to people who have the extension installed in their browser.
+Without people contributing their observations to the project, interesting data and analysis will never be possible in the first place.

-Currently, it's not clear if the ScriptObservatory extension will interfere with the operation of other extensions like adblockers.
+Currently, it's not clear if the ScriptObservatory extension interferes with the operation of other extensions (like adblockers, for example).
 You might find that your requests to Google Analytics & other trackers go through even though they would usually be blocked.
 I'll eventually try to address this.